 In 2003, Best Buy rolled out a Results-Only Work Environment (ROWE) where the only relevant metric was productivity.
 This new approach eliminated the need for weekly meetings and even commuting to work for some.
 Due to the success of the program, Best Buy was added to Fortune’s 2006 list of America’s Most Admired Companies.

 ROWE gives individuals the autonomy to schedule their workday and create a work-life balance for themselves as well.
-Implementing this type of policy must be conducive to the nature of the business that uses it.
-When done correctly, a ROWE can create spikes in employee productivity and engagement.
+Implementing this type of policy must be conducive to the nature of the business that uses it of course.
+And when done correctly, a ROWE can create spikes in employee productivity and engagement.
 ROWE is also an ideal method especially for hybrid or remote teams.

 Corporate Social Responsibility Matters